 How Futures Betting Works

-Much like the typical format of betting odds, a list of futures will have the best odds at the top, with the more unlikely, ‘worse’ odds near the bottom.
-This makes it easy to analyze your options at a glance – you can look at it as a “power ranking” of how sportsbooks are predicting the market to play out.
+Much like the typical format of betting odds, a list of futures will have the shortest odds (AKA theoretically more likely to happen) at the top, with the more unlikely, ‘worse’ odds near the bottom.
+This makes it easy to analyze your options at a glance – think of it almost as a “power ranking” of how sportsbooks are predicting the market to play out.

 What Futures Bets You Can Wager On